zooba/pymanager/pep-draft.md

 This package does not include pip, as the intention is for it to be embedded into a broader application.
-Other libraries should be installed at build time, but after distribution, the runtime is meant as an internal implementation detail of the app it is part of.
+Other libraries should be installed at build time, since after distribution the runtime is meant to be an internal implementation detail of the app it is a part of.

 As well as its intended use, some users attempt to use this package as a development kit rather than a runtime package.
 This is believed to be due to